charlesrroberts/Free-Music-Archive-Analysis/index.md

 The above scatter plots show the correlation between track listens and track interest for _Podington Bear, Chris Zabriskie, Jahzzar_ and _Kevin Macleod_.
 It is interesting to note that there is a strong correlation between listens and interest for _Chris Zabriskie’s_ songs distributed along the trend line.

-## Where are the most popular Free Music Archive artists geographically located?
+## Where are the popular Free Music Archive artists geographically located?

 I want to know where the most popular artists on the FMA are located around the world.
 For my analysis I used latitude and longitude coordinates to position all the artists on a map.
 I used a size label to represent track listens in order to differentiate the popular artists.